dynatrace-oss-contrib/opentelemetry-specification/specification/protocol/otlp.md

 #### OTLP/HTTP Response

-Response body MUST be the appropriate serialized Protobuf message (see below for the specific message to use in the [Success](#success-1), [Partial Success](#partial-success-1) and [Failure](#failures-1) cases).
+The response body MUST be the appropriate serialized Protobuf message (see below for the specific message to use in the [Success](#success-1), [Partial Success](#partial-success-1) and [Failure](#failures-1) cases).